Is Trane AC Worth the Extra Money?

 Aside from the Climatuff compressor, you start to recognize the devil is in the details (or lack thereof in some brands).
 Even physically shaking the machine itself, you can feel the Trane unit is going to remain a much sturdier machine than most over the course of time.

 In my opinion, Trane only has a few competitors when we start talking about “better” HVAC systems.
+In recent years, my opinion is Bosch and Lennox are Trane’s fiercest competition.

 Lots of small details like Teflon coated screws that help prevent rust (so they won’t loosen up and cause rattling noises), to fully accessible condenser coils so a service technician can really get to all the nooks and crannies for cleaning (meaning less loss of efficiency over time), and so on, are details that add to the quality and value of Trane many of their competitors are lacking.